Thousands of WA workers remain trapped in unemployment overpayments

 The state “could have avoided that overpayment backlog entirely by just not offering [waivers],” says Tukey.

-But “a policy decision was made… we want to give people a chance for a second bite at a waiver,” he says.
+But “a policy decision was made … we want to give people a chance for a second bite at a waiver,” he says.
 “And that just takes time.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.